madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 additional regression (or regressions) will be necessary to calculate the coefficients that do not figure explicitly in the equation.

-Moreover, to avoid overloading the explanation, we have been considering a simplified form of differential and/or integral equation.
+Moreover, to avoid an overburdened explanation, we have been considering a simplified form of differential and/or integral equation.
 In fact, the equation could have any number of different functions :math:`\Phi(x)`, several different derivatives (corresponding to various choices of :math:`g(x)`), several different integrals (corresponding to various choice of :math:`G(x)`), and so on for subsequent multiple derivatives and integrals.

-We see that there is a multitude of choices of differential and/or integral equation that we can bring to bear on the problem.
+Clearly, there is a multitude of choices for the differential and/or integral equation that we bring to bear on the problem.
 However, practical considerations limit our choices.
 One of the main stumbling blocks is the difficulty inherent in numerical approximation of derivatives.
-In fact, in cases where the points have an irregular distribution, and are too sparse and if, to make matters worse, the values of :math:`y_k` are not sufficiently precise, the computed derivatives will fluctuate so much and be so dispersed as to render the regression ineffective.
+In fact, in cases where the points have an irregular distribution, and are too sparse, and if, to make matters worse, the values of :math:`y_k` are not sufficiently precise, the computed derivatives will fluctuate so much and be so dispersed as to render the regression ineffective.
 On the other hand, numerical